 Day 3 – Coast & (more) Castles

-Northumberland has 40 miles of wild & untouched coastline spanning across England’s eastern seaboard.
-You’ll find some of the most remote beaches in this region & plenty more castles along the way too.
+Northumberland has 40 miles of wild and untouched coastline spanning across England’s eastern seaboard.
+You’ll find some of the most remote beaches in this region and plenty more castles along the way too.

 Bamburgh Beach & Castle